Pike County, Kentucky: Basketball

-In 2007, the East Kentucky Miners came to Pike County after the opening of the Eastern Kentucky Exposition Center.
+In 2007, the East Kentucky Miners came to Pike County after the Eastern Kentucky Exposition Center opened.
 The team played in Pikeville from 2007 to 2010.
 In 2010, the American Basketball Association opened an expansion franchise in Pikeville called the East Kentucky Energy.
-In 2010 Shelby Valley High School won the KHSAA Men's Basketball State Championship.
-In 2011, UPike Men's Basketball won the National Championship defeating Mountain State University.
+In 2010, Shelby Valley High School won the KHSAA Men's Basketball State Championship.
+In 2011, UPike Men's Basketball won the national championship, defeating Mountain State University.

 Football

-In 2010, the Pike County Crusaders, an Indoor Arena Football team, was announced as coming to the Eastern Kentucky Expo Center, but the initiative soon failed.

-In 2011, The East Kentucky Drillers, an Indoor Arena Football franchise came to the Eastern Kentucky Expo Center in Pikeville.
+In 2010, it was announced that the Pike County Crusaders, an Indoor Arena Football team, were coming to the Eastern Kentucky Expo Center, but the initiative failed.
+In 2011, The East Kentucky Drillers, an Indoor Arena Football franchise, came to the Eastern Kentucky Expo Center.
 In 2012, the team changed its name to the Kentucky Drillers.